Portrait of an American Family: Composition and style

 The title of "Wrapped in Plastic" is a reference to David Lynch's television series Twin Peaks, specifically the scene in the pilot episode where Laura Palmer's dead body is discovered wrapped in sheets of plastic.
+The song includes audio clips of Laura Palmer's reverse speech and screaming.
 "Dogma" contains a sample of dialogue from John Waters' 1972 film Pink Flamingos.
 Although the clips from Desperate Living on "Cake and Sodomy" and "Misery Machine" are credited in the liner notes, this clip is not; Waters is additionally thanked in the album credits.
 "Sweet Tooth" is the only song on the record for which former bassist Gidget Gein wrote both guitar and bass parts.

 A line of dialogue spoken at the start of "Snake Eyes and Sissies" – "Killing is killing whether done for duty, profit or fun" – is a quote taken from an interview with serial killer Richard Ramirez.
 "My Monkey" contains numerous samples of interviews from Charles Manson; several of its verses are derived from "Mechanical Man", a song from his 1970 album Lie: The Love and Terror Cult.
 Its lyrics are credited simply to "Manson".
 The song also contains vocals from Robert Pierce, who was six years old at the time of its recording.
 He was the son of Rambler guitarist Richard Pierce, and was introduced to Marilyn Manson when both bands shared a rehearsal space in Florida.

-"Misery Machine" is the thirteenth and final track on the album, and contains a sample from "Beep Beep" by The Playmates.
-The title is a direct reference to the Mystery Machine from the animated television series Scooby-Doo, while a phrase contained in the song, "We're gonna ride to the Abbey of Thelema", is a reference to Aleister Crowley's spiritual philosophy of Thelema: "Do what thou wilt shall be the whole of the Law.
+"Misery Machine" is the thirteenth and final track on the album, and contains an interpolation of "Beep Beep" by The Playmates.
+The title is a direct reference to the Mystery Machine from the animated television series Scooby-Doo, while a phrase contained in the song, "We're gonna ride to the Abbey of Thelema", is a reference to Aleister Crowley's religion of Thelema: "Do what thou wilt shall be the whole of the Law.
 Love is the law, love under will."
 An untitled hidden track begins a few seconds after "Misery Machine", and consists of Stole in Desperate Living screaming "Go home to your mother!
 Doesn't she ever watch you!?
 Tell her this isn't some Communist daycare center!
 Tell your mother I hate her!
 Tell your mother I hate you!".
 After this, a telephone rings for several minutes, followed by an irate answering machine message from the mother of a Manson fan.

 The band's vocalist discussed his thoughts on Portrait of an American Family in retrospect with Empyrean Magazine, circa May/June 1995: